codacy/codacy-coverage-reporter/docs/index.md

 ## 2. Uploading coverage data to Codacy {: id="uploading-coverage"}

-After having coverage reports set up for your repository, you must use the Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy.
+After having coverage reports set up for your repository, you must use the Codacy Coverage Reporter to upload them to Codacy.

 The recommended way to do this is by using a CI/CD platform that automatically runs tests, generates coverage, and uses the Codacy Coverage Reporter to upload the coverage report information for every push to your repository.